fballiano/velocv-themes/README.md

 Be sure to check how the [default theme](https://github.com/fballiano/velocv-themes/tree/master/default) is done, it should be self explanatory, quite easy to follow and it should have all the info you need to process every section of the theme.

+You can/should completely change the dom structure of the page to fit the needs of your design.

 ## How do I set my credits in the theme I'm creating?

 If you loaded jQuery then you can simply do: